top of page

 Over the last 12 months, frontline contact center attrition rates have increased from an average of 30%-40% to an astonishing 65%-80% in some sectors.
 Not only is this costly to maintain (recruiting, training, coaching costs), but it directly impacts the overall customer experience.

-Let’s look at these challenging issues in phases: attrition calculation and costs, why are contact center agents leaving, and four ways to control attrition.
+Let’s examine these challenging issues in phases: attrition calculation and costs, why contact center agents are leaving, and four ways to control attrition.

 Attrition Calculation and Costs